 The lists will be kept in CHARMS or kept in an excel spreadsheet.
 Please include electronic, sound, and recording equipment in addition to all musical instruments (acoustic or electronic, wind, string or percussion).
 When taking inventory of uniforms, just list the manufactures and numbers of uniforms on your inventory.
 Sizes need not be entered.
 Our option to use the CHARMS uniform label in the near future is recommended.

 Receiving New Equipment/Removing Old Equipment – Anytime you receive new equipment it must be immediately added to your inventory if it meets the criteria above.
 All property no longer of use to the District will be sent to the warehouse for storage and disposal.
-Mr. Peach must remove inventory items from District inventory reports prior to disposal per district policy.
+Mr. Levin must remove inventory items from District inventory reports prior to disposal per district policy.
 Under no circumstances can campuses or departments just dispose of any school or district property.
 Items must be sent to the warehouse where they can properly be disposed of or go to a public auction.
 Contact your Facilitator and the Director of Fine Arts if you need to remove equipment from your inventory.